khanfarzal/Cyclistic-Bike-Share-Analysis/README.md

 1. Design Half-Yearly and Quarter- Yearly membership plans
 2. Slash the annual membership rates from June-September when casual rider traffic is maximum
 3. Design flash sale of membership plans near top 20 busiest stations on weekends during peak hours
-4. Implement advertising annual memberships prices more using billboards/posters near the top 20 most popular stations for casual users
-5. Provide a limited discount on annual memberships purchased during the months of lowest traffic to increase rider usage in these months